aakashdandekar/aakashdandekar/README.md

 ## 🧠 About Me

-I'm an Computer Science & Engineering student focused on building intelligent systems at the intersection of **large language models**, **agentic frameworks**, and **production-grade automation pipelines**.
+I'm a Computer Science & Engineering student building at the intersection of **large language models**, **agentic frameworks**, **production-grade automation**, and **modern web development**.

-From designing multi-agent orchestration systems to building voice-powered assistants and automated backend APIs — I craft solutions that reduce manual effort, accelerate decision-making, and unlock new capabilities for businesses ready to embrace AI.
+From designing multi-agent orchestration systems to crafting polished full-stack web apps and automated backend APIs — I build solutions that reduce manual effort, accelerate decision-making, and deliver real value.

 - 🎓 3rd Year B.Tech Computer Science Engineering student
-- 🤖 Specializing in **Agentic AI Systems & Intelligent Automation**
+- 🤖 Specializing in **Agentic AI Systems, Intelligent Automation & Full-Stack Web Development**
-- 🔭 Currently building autonomous agents and LLM-powered pipelines
+- 🔭 Currently building autonomous agents, LLM-powered pipelines, and scalable web applications
 - 💡 Every project I take on is built with clarity of purpose and a commitment to measurable value
 - 📬 Always eager to collaborate and learn